percona/k8spxc-docs/docs/scaling.md

     !!! warning

-        Automatic storage scaling by the Operator is in a technical preview stage and is not recommended for production environments.
+        Automated storage scaling by the Operator is in a technical preview stage and is not recommended for production environments.

     For example, you can do it by editing and applying the `deploy/cr.yaml` file: